georggr/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

-# Compile OpenCV 3.2.0 + OpenCV Contrib for Python on Raspberry Pi
+# OpenCV + OpenCV Contrib for Python3 on Raspberry Pi

 > I assume you have already downloaded and installed the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on your Pi.